 Soul Bar & Bistro

 Look, we get it.
-You might be feeling a bit mac’n’cheese’d out by now, but trust us, Soul Bar’s version is one of the best in Auckland.
-They make theirs with shrimp, chilli, paprika and parsley crumbs, and it’s nothing short of a carb-heavy masterpiece.
+You might be feeling a bit mac ’n’ cheese’d out by now, but trust us, Soul Bar’s version is one of the best in Auckland.
+They make theirs with ham off the bone and a parmesan crust and it’s nothing short of a carb-heavy masterpiece.

 Just gouda have some more cheese?
-Here’s 20 of Auckland’s Cheesiest Dishes.
+Here’s where to find the best cheese shops in Auckland